-MRF's management provided its response to our finding; the response is included in the accompanying Schedule of Finding and Response.
-MRF's response was not subjected to the auditing procedures applied in our audit of the financial statements, and accordingly, we do not express an opinion on it.
+MRF's response to the finding identified in our audits is described in the accompanying Schedule of Findings and Responses.
+MRF's response was not subjected to the auditing procedures applied in our audit of the financial statements and accordingly, we do not express an opinion on it.